Public Services Committee

-Some of your question is about a balancing act, with local areas and safeguarding partners—that is, the police, health and local authorities working with schools, as we heard earlier this afternoon—working together to develop the right kind of service response and help for vulnerable children and families.
+Some of your question is about a balancing act, with local areas and safeguarding partners—that is, the police, health and local authorities, working together with schools, as we heard earlier this afternoon—to develop the right kind of service response and help for vulnerable children and families.
 At the same time, in the area of safeguarding it is crucial that there are clear national standards and there is consistency in the quality of approach, so that you do not have what might be framed as a postcode lottery in the quality of service and response.
-Central government has that role of setting the strategic framework and defining the standards in concert with those key local stakeholders.
+Central government has a role in setting the strategic framework and defining the standards, in concert with those key local stakeholders.

-It is about that balancing act, working towards a clear national strategic framework.
+It is about that balancing act, working towards a clear national strategic framework whilst supporting local discretion for how this is implemented.
 That is particularly important when you are talking about vulnerable children.
 We certainly see this in the work we do.
 Families and children move across area boundaries.
-Until recently, I was working in London’s 32 plus one boroughs.
-Children go to schools in different boroughs; they live in one borough and move across—sometimes, their families may move.
-You need those national standards and policy frameworks, but with the local areas having the agency to implement as they best fit.
+Until recently, I was working in one of London’s 32 plus one boroughs.
+Children go to schools in different boroughs; they live in one borough but may move across to another, and sometimes, their families may move.
+You need those national standards and policy frameworks, but with the local areas having the agency to implement as they deem best.

 Lord Young of Cookham: I want to come back to you, Annie, on whether the Government have produced the national strategic framework that you just mentioned.
 First, can we hear from Mark?